The term ‘Deliberate Practice’ has been widely used since being popularized by the writer Malcolm Gladwell in his book “Outliers”.

 In this book he introduces us to “the 10,000-hour rule“, a concept that is believed to have come from a 1993 research paper written by Dr. Anders Ericsson, Cognitive Faculty Director at Florida State University, called “The Role of Deliberate Practice in the Acquisition of Expert Performance”.

-Mr Gladwell has created a perception that expert performance is achievable after 10,000 hours of practice, which I believe to be untrue.
+Gladwell has created a perception that expert performance is achievable after 10,000 hours of practice, which many experts believe to be untrue and unfounded.

-The magic 10,000 hour number was never actually mentioned by Dr. K Anders Ericsson.
-It is Mr Gladwell’s incorrect interpretation of the research paper.
-The acquisition of expert performance is different for everybody in every domain you could think of.
+The magic 10,000 hour number was never actually mentioned by Dr. K Anders Ericsson, who states that the acquisition of expert performance is different for everybody in every domain.
 What Dr. Ericsson and his team of researchers did discover, is that expertise and expert performance came to those who had spent more than 10,000 hours engaged in deliberate practice, which usually took around 10 years.
 Some domains took 9 thousand, some domains took 11 thousand etc.

 Deliberate practice for golf